-Usually, if your body is not build in a certain way, it is going to be slightly more difficult to gain muscle mass quickly, just as some people will find it very difficult to keep muscle mass off if they are training to be light and lean for running or other sports.
+Usually, suppose your body is not built in a certain way.
+In that case, gaining muscle mass quickly will be slightly more challenging, just as some people will find it difficult to keep muscle mass off if they are training to be light and lean for running or other sports.

-However, genetics is not a good excuse to not even try to gain muscle.
-Although not everyone is going to be the next Mr. or Miss Universe, you can always gain more muscle than you currently have, particularly if you are starting from nothing.
+However, genetics is not a good excuse not to even try to gain muscle.
+Although not everyone will be the next Mr. or Miss Universe, you can always earn more muscle than you currently have, particularly if you start from nothing.

-Knowing what links there are between body building and genetics is important, of course, and it is essential to know your limits and to listen to your body.
+Knowing the links between bodybuilding and genetics is important, of course, and it is essential to know your limits and listen to your body.

-But never assume that there is nothing to be gained just because you are not so genetically indisposed to growing muscle: there are always positive outcomes to working out.
+But never assume that nothing is to be gained just because you are not so genetically indisposed to growing muscle: working out always has positive outcomes.

-We all know the people who attribute their great runner’s or swimmer’s bodies on genetics, and, whilst it is true that people with bigger hands and wider shoulders will tend to be better at swimming than the average person, it simply is not true that it is all down to genetics.
+We all know the people who attribute their great runners or swimmers’ bodies to genetics, and while people with bigger hands and wider shoulders tend to be better at swimming than the average person, it is not true that it is all down to genetics.

 The people who train hard every day are the ones who are more likely to reach their goals.
-You can easily be born with the perfect body for sprinting or for long distance running, but if you never go out to train, you are never going to be very good at it.
+You can quickly be born with the perfect body for sprinting or long-distance running, but if you never go out to train, you will never be very good at it.

-For this reason, do not pay and heed to those who say that they are just ‘naturally very muscular’ – it will only deter you and, the chances are, they spend many hours in the gym when you are not looking in order to maintain their physique.
+For this reason, do not heed those who say that they are just ‘naturally very muscular’ – it will only deter you and, the chances are, they spend many hours in the gym when you are not looking to maintain their physique.

-This is not a competition and you should not let your genetics get in the way of what you hope to achieve.
+This is not a competition; you should not let your genetics influence what you hope to achieve.

-Even though it may be a lot harder to gain mass on your calves (which, actually, is one of the hardest places to gain mass for absolutely everyone, so you are not alone), you still need to work out those muscles in order to maintain them.
+Even though it may be a lot harder to gain mass on your calves (which is one of the most challenging places to gain mass for absolutely everyone, so you are not alone), you still need to work out those muscles to maintain them.

-If you start to ignore parts of your body that are more difficult to train, you will start running into a lot of problems.
+If you start to ignore parts of your body that are more difficult to train, you will start running into many problems.